asanka-code/EMvidence/README.md

 1. Add new user.

 Capture data -
-1. New SDR drivers that save data to cFiles and supporting Python code to convert cFiles to NumPy files.
+1. SDR drivers for HackRF and RTL-SDR.
-2. Generate the hash of the data file and insert to database.

 Analyse data -
 1. Display analysis report on screen.
-2. Download analysis report button for a PDF file.
+2. Download analysis report to a PDF file by pressing a button.

 General:
 1. Actual modules with trained ML models.